 Written by Jeffrey Skatoff • May 10th, 2012

-Article X Section 4(c) of the Florida Constitution limits who can receive Homestead property upon the death of an owner if he or she is survived by a spouse or a minor child.
-The revision to Fla.
-Stat. § 732.401 allows the surviving spouse to make an election, within six months from the date of death, to take a one-half interest as a tenant in common in the Homestead property instead of a life estate.
+Under the previously existing Florida Homestead Law for Surviving Spouses, spouses were often trapped in a life estate in homestead property that they did not want or could not afford.
+To alleviate this problem, the Florida Homestead law was changed to allow surviving spouses to convert the life estate into a one-half tenancy in common.
+The revision to the Florida Homestead law allows the surviving spouse to make an election, within six months from the date of death, to take a one-half interest as a tenant in common in the Homestead property instead of a life estate.

 A one-half tenant in common interest gives the surviving spouse an ownership interest in the Homestead, which allows the surviving spouse to bring a partition action to sell the property.
 If the property is sold, the surviving spouse will generally receive one-half of the proceeds of any sale.
 Prior to the enactment of the revised Florida Homestead statute, if the Homestead was not devised in a way that was permitted by Florida law, the surviving spouse automatically received a life estate in the Homestead property and any minor children received a vested remainder in the property.
 The life estate interest could not be partitioned, which required the surviving spouse and children of the deceased to negotiate a sale of the Homestead.
 If there was no agreement, the property could not be sold.